Funded by Ministry of Attorney General

 Reduce the number of individuals awaiting trial in correctional facilities

 Provide individuals an opportunity to meet bail conditions who would otherwise not be able to

 Provide an opportunity for clients to access programs and services to address issues that contribute to criminal behaviour

 Keep communities and clients safe with effective monitoring of accused persons

 Who qualifies for the program?

-Bail services are available to male and female persons, 16 years of ageand older accused of criminal offence(s) who are:
+Bail services are available to persons 16 years of age and older accused of criminal offence(s) who are:

 Awaiting initial bail proceedings

 Remanded for show cause hearing

 In custody and unable to get surety or cash bail